PC & Mobile technology

 Bard is Google's conversational AI tool, similar to the most familiar ChatGPT.
 Vertex AI is Google's machine learning platform for building and deploying generative AI-powered search and chat applications.

-“Today we're announcing Google-Extended, a new control method that website operators can use to enhance Bard and Vertex AI, including the next generations of products that will be based on these two models.
-By using Google-Extended, the webmaster can choose whether or not to help the development of artificial intelligence to become even more accurate and capable over time. "
+“Today we’re announcing Google-Extended, a new way of controlling that website operators can use to improve Bard and Vertex AI, including the next generations of products that will be based on these two models.
+Using Google-Extended, a website operator can choose whether or not to help the AI evolve to become even more accurate and capable over time.”

 What is Google-Extended anyway?
 It is a simple text file that website operators can use to block access to artificial intelligence developed by Google from using the website to retrieve data.

-All the administrator of a particular website needs to do is to add a text file “robots.txt” in which he enters two simple parameters, namely “User-agent: Google-Extended”, which tells Google's artificial intelligence that it is “ him" and "Disallow: /", which means that he does not have access to this website or is not allowed to "read" it.
+All the administrator of a particular website has to do is add a text file “robots.txt” into which they enter two simple parameters, namely “User-agent: Google-Extended”, which tells Google’s artificial intelligence that it is “them” and “Disallow: /”, which means that they do not have access to this website or are not allowed to “read” it.

-A similar option is offered by GPTBot, which blocks the use of the most popular artificial intelligence ChatGPT to "read" web pages.
-Currently, 242 of the 1000 most popular sites in the world already block access to ChatGPT.
-Among others, pinterest.com, theguardian.com, usatoday.com, stackexchange.com, webmd.com, dictionary.com, washingtonpost.com.
+A similar option is offered by GPTBot, which blocks the use of the most popular artificial intelligence ChatGPT to “read” websites.
+Currently, 242 of the 1,000 most popular sites in the world already block access to ChatGPT.
+These include pinterest.com, theguardian.com, usatoday.com, stackexchange.com, webmd.com, dictionary.com, washingtonpost.com.